-Each bed in the rose garden is planted with a single variety of summer-blooming floribunda rose.
+Each bed in the rose garden is planted with a single variety of floribunda rose, blooming from spring to fall.
 Post chose this peaceful site to house her ashes, which are in the base of the pink granite monument in the center.

-The black iron gates lead from the rose garden and down the Friendship Walk, a footpath flanked by boxwood, rhododendrons, and azaleas, ending at the red slate circle of the Four Seasons Overlook.
+The black iron gates lead from the rose garden and down the Friendship Walk, a footpath flanked by boxwood, hollies, and azaleas ending at the red slate circle of the Four Seasons Overlook.
 A group of Post's friends created this walk and overlook in 1957 to honor her lifetime of philanthropy.

-Post, a golfing enthusiast, believed in living a healthy lifestyle, and her family and friends worked on their golf game on the putting green.
+Post, a golfing enthusiast, believed in living a healthy livestyle, and her family and friends worked on their golf game on the putting green.
 The Lunar Lawn is an open setting where Post hosted receptions and garden parties for Washington's social and political elite and groups involved in her philanthropic and personal interests.